 The following two days we spend diving the equally famous Aliwal Shoal.
 Renowned for Raggie Tooth Sharks congregating in their hundreds, dolphins and the baited shark dive.
 Each morning we will travel the hour from our Dive House in Margate to the launch site for Aliwal Shoal.
 Over the two days we will do 3 recreational dives on the Aliwal Shoal, including the famous “Raggie Cave”.
-The optional baited shark dive is well worth it, with Oceanic Black-Tip Sharks gathering in large numbers and Tiger Sharks investigating the bait.
-Today we enjoy 2 Dives at Aliwal Shoal.
+The optional baited shark dive is well worth it, with Oceanic Black-Tip Sharks gathering in large numbers and possibly Tiger Sharks investigating the bait.

 Today will be our last diving day and also our last night in South Africa.
 Please make sure to make the most of your 1 Diving activity today as this will be the last chance to spot the Raggie Tooth Sharks.

 We travel this morning to the Durban airport where our tour ends upon arrival at the King Shaka International Airport.